Migrating from SpecSync v1 to v2

 In addition to renaming, the tool supports multiple synchronization commands.
 For synchronizing scenarios to test cases, the push

 command has to be used.
-See full list of commands and options in the Usage reference.
+See full list of commands and options in the reference.